victrme/Bonjourr/_locales/en/overview.md

 🥖 Emoji as favicon

 🔒 Privacy focused
-Some startpages like Momentum encourage you to create an account, give them some personal info, use more permissions and rely on many third party services.
+Some homepages like Momentum encourage you to create an account, give them some personal info, use more permissions and rely on many third party services.
 Bonjourr doesn’t collect any data, even for analytics purposes, use minimal permissions, rely on fewer third party services and of course doesn’t have any account system.
 Bonjourr being open source also means that you can easily check out if our claims are true.

 🧑‍💻 Custom CSS styling
 Have a specific idea in mind?
 Bonjourr has you covered with the custom styles section.
 You can customise and do anything when you add your own CSS.

 📝 Custom fonts
-Want a specific font on your startpage ?
+Want a specific font on your homepage ?
 You can easily select it thanks to Bonjourr integreation with Google Fonts.

 🌎 Multilanguage
-Thanks to our awesome contributors, Bonjourr is available in 14 different languages (English, French, Slovene, Swedish, Polish, Brasilian Portuguese, Dutch, Italian, Spanish, Russian, Simplified Chinese, German, Norwegian & Ukrainian).
+Thanks to our awesome contributors, Bonjourr is available in 15 different languages (English, French, Slovene, Swedish, Polish, Brasilian Portuguese, Dutch, Italian, Spanish, Russian, Simplified Chinese, German, Ukrainian, Turkish and Indonesian).